cappInternpark/boxdrawing/README.md

 2. Set "label_path" : set label path

 ### 12. missing.py
 Print and make a list of imgs/labels whose corresponding label/img is missing.
+The result will be both printed and made into a list entitled, 'missing.list'.
+The list is created in the current directory.
 > How to use :
-1. Just run the code!
+1. Run the code.
+2. See results from output or 'missing.list'.

 ## Notes
 1. Strongly advised that Images, Labels, Labels_formal directories be made identically as the provided templates(relative path from source code as well).
 You can keep things lot simpler this way.